Azure Cosmos DB serverless account type

-The Azure Cosmos DB serverless offering lets you use your Azure Cosmos account in a consumption-based fashion.
-With serverless, you're only charged for the Request Units (RUs) consumed by your database operations and the storage consumed by your data.
+For an Azure Cosmos DB pricing option that's based on only the resources that you use, choose the Azure Cosmos DB serverless account type.
+With the serverless option, you're charged only for the request units (RUs) that your database operations consume and for the storage that your data consumes.
 Serverless containers can serve thousands of requests per second with no minimum charge and no capacity planning required.

 Do you have any feedback about serverless?
 We want to hear it!
 Feel free to drop a message to the Azure Cosmos DB serverless team: email@example.com.

 Every database operation in Azure Cosmos DB has a cost that's expressed in RUs.
 How you're charged for this cost depends on the type of Azure Cosmos DB account you choose:

 - Provisioned throughput: In the provisioned throughput account type, you commit to a certain amount of throughput (expressed in RUs per second or RU/s) that is provisioned on your databases and containers.
 The cost of your database operations is then deducted from the number of RUs that are available every second.
 For each billing period, you're billed for the amount of throughput that you provisioned.